Stumped but not out: Young Groaters

 It was another wild day and I felt grateful it was almost over.
 The wind was strong, gusting, but thankfully behind us.
 The sky, a patchwork of greys.
 The air, laced with drizzle.
 The road, damp; the occasional car speeding past, spraying fine mist on us on their way to the edge of the world.

 Our progress was slower, as it ever was, despite finally swapping the see-saw climbs of Sutherland for the rolling pastures of Caithness.
 But this was not a ride to savour, more a job to be completed, the last leg on our last legs, the final 30 kilometres.
-We needed a photo to match the one we had from Lands End.
+We needed a photo at the John O Groats sign to match the one we had from Lands End.

 But it was after five o clock and the official photographer had gone home, taking the John O Groats sign with him, leaving only the white wooden post stump.